-Scaffold projects using yeoman SharePoint generator
+Scaffold projects by using Yeoman SharePoint generator

 Yeoman helps you to kickstart new projects, prescribing best practices and tools to help you stay productive.
-Using the yeoman SharePoint generator, developers are able to scaffold new client-side solution projects to build, package and deploy SharePoint solutions.
-The generator provides common build tools, boilerplate code, and a common playground web site to host web parts for testing.
+Using the Yeoman SharePoint generator, developers are able to scaffold new client-side solution projects to build, package, and deploy SharePoint solutions.
+The generator provides common build tools, boilerplate code, and a common playground website to host web parts for testing.

-Installing the yeoman SharePoint generator
+Install the Yeoman SharePoint generator

 npm install @microsoft/generator-sharepoint -g

 The Yeoman SharePoint generator is targeted to get deployed globally with the initial General Availability (GA) version.
 There are some known issues if it's installed locally to the project, which are planned to be addressed post-GA.